GHK-Genting Dream Cruises Coronavirus update

 Review of Dream Cruises

 IMPORTANT: Despite the global Coronavirus pandemic, Genting Cruise Lines (shipowner) didn't suspend its fleet's passenger shipping operations.
 Instead, the company (parent of Dream Cruises and Star Cruises) expanded its cancellation policy with "Cruise As You Wish".
-It allows all existing and new bookings made before or on July 31, 2020, to be cancelled penalty-free up to 48 hours (prior departure).
+It allows all existing and new bookings made before or on October 30, 2020 (initially July 31), to be cancelled penalty-free up to 48 hours (prior departure).
 These bookings are fully refunded (100%) via FCC (future cruise credit).
-With rebooking, the amount of the fare paid is automatically transferred to any Dream or Star cruise itinerary starting before or on December 31 2020.
+With rebooking, the amount of the fare paid is automatically transferred to any Star Cruises or Dream Cruises itinerary starting before or on March 31, 2021 (initially December 31 2020).

 On March 25, Dream Cruises announced the cancellation of the company's entire Australia-New Zealand schedule for 2020-2021.
 The ship Explorer Dream had voyages in the region with planned departures between October 8, 2020, and February 21, 2021.
 All affected bookings received penalty-free cancellations with a full refund (100%) transferred as FCC (future cruise credit) plus of AUD 250 per cabin in OBC (onboard credit) with rebooking.
 The refund includes fares paid, port fees, gratuities, pre-purchased (if any) shore excursions.
 For rebooking were opened all Dream Cruises itineraries through December 31, 2021.
 Cancellations without rebooking received a full monetary refund (fare paid, port fees, gratuities, shore excursions).